Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion

 \section{Discussion}

-The results shown in Figure~\ref{fig:direct_psf_results} show a clear discrepancy between the direct method and the two other two methods, which incorporate the diffraction speckles in the analysis.
-A discussion of these results is therefore appropriate.

-There is no clear difference in the obtained dispersion between the observations of 2021 June 13, where no guide stars were used for the telescope tracking, and 2021 October 24, where guide stars were used.
-Our initial hypothesis was that the large measured elongation could be a result of a limited tracking accuracy of the telescope mount.
-To investigate this hypothesis, we used several VIMOS observations \citep{VIMOS2003} from the ESO Scientific Archive.
+We discern no clear difference in the obtained dispersion between the observations of 2021 June 13, where no guide stars were used for the telescope tracking, and 2021 October 24, where guide stars were used.
+Our hypothesis is that the large measured elongation at low to moderate zenith angles is a result of a limited tracking accuracy of the telescope mount.
+To investigate this hypothesis a bit further, we have looked at several VIMOS observations \citep{VIMOS2003} from the ESO Scientific Archive.
 VIMOS was chosen as it did not incorporate an ADC during operations, while many more recent instruments do, and it should offer better telescope stability compared to the Gratama telescope.
-In each of the images, we selected approximately one hundred appropriate point sources and measured the PSF elongation using the method described in the previous section.
+In each of the images, we selected approximately one hundred appropriate point sources and measured the PSF elongation using the direct PSF method described in the previous section.
 Consistently, the mean and median measured elongation in the images exceeded the value that would be expected from atmospheric dispersion alone.

 In principle, the fixed contribution to the elongation that result from optical aberrations can be removed with sufficient data or a good understanding of the instrument design.
 But other causes, such as guiding errors, wind shake or instrumental vibrations may be more difficult to disentangle from imaging data only \citep{spyromilio2021}.
 At large zenith distances the atmospheric dispersion becomes the dominant effect and there the relative measurement accuracy improves.
 When the ELTs will come online, it may be interesting to reconsider this method.
 However, when accuracies below the diffraction limit are required, the speckle method provides a more robust approach.